 Forget Rock N’ Roll (this would probably make the headache worse), when you have a headache you should try some stretching and rolling ( or exercise ball).

 When you have a bad headache, everything from your neck to your shoulders and yes, even your jaw or back can feel tense.
 In fact, that tension may have caused the headache in the first place.
 Many headaches can be caused by pinched nerves, or even blocked blood flow.
 So if you’re feeling tension along with your headache, give some stretching a try.

 - Neck rolls

 - Forward Fold

-You can also use a foam roller along your back and shoulders to loosen up areas you might not even know are tight.
+You can also use a along your back and shoulders to loosen up areas you might not even know are tight.
 Stretching and rolling regularly, not just when you experience pain, can help you prevent headaches in the future.

 Careful with Caffeine